“Romantic hotel on a small tropical island south of Phuket: perfect for weddings, honeymoons and upscale R&R”

 - Well being

-Although this is primarily a couples' retreat, children will enjoy the sea and sand and older kids can be happily entertained by the various creative classes and excursions run by the hotel.
-Children under 4 years old stay for free in a cot (must be requested) or daybed in parents' room.
+Although generally considered to be a honeymoon destination, children are welcome here.
+They will enjoy the sea and sand and older kids can be happily entertained by the various creative classes and excursions run by the hotel.
+Children under 4 years old stay for free in a cot (must be requested) or a daybed in parents' room.
 Children between 4-12 years of age are entitled to 50% discount on all accommodation, meal and boat transfer rates.

 Children (4-12 years), Teens (over 12)